chaosparrot/parrot.py/docs/PATTERNS.md

 		'power': 10000
 	}
 ```

-It will only detect action_one when the sound is louder than 10.000 .
-Loudness is affected by how loud the microphone is set up, and how close the microphone is to the source of the sound.
+It will only detect action_one when the sound reaches a power higher than 10.000.
+Power is affected by how sensitive the microphone is set up ( Input volume), and how close the microphone is to the source of the sound.
 In the case of brushing over your hair now, the sound will be very quiet, and thus not detect 'action_one'.
 This allows you to filter out a lot of different sounds that the microphone might pick up.

 Another threshold is 'frequency', which is a measurement of the tone of the sound frame.
 Let's make a new action for the whistling sound, action_two.